 We seek work that conjures the experiences, observations, and insights of backcountry journeys.
-By “backcountry,” we mean away from roads, preferably more than a day’s journey by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.
+By “backcountry,” we mean away from roads, on journeys undertaken by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.
 We are open to a wide range of carefully-crafted work, both personal and political.
 By “personal,” we mean work that not only relates the experience of backcountry journeys, but also in some way reflects upon the journeys.
-By “political,” we mean essays that, while maintaining the backcountry perspective, address and confront the environmental crises of our times.
+By “political,” we mean essays that, while maintaining a backcountry perspective, address and confront the social economic, and environmental crises of our times.

 Send us your best single essay of up to 3,000 words that is backcountry infused and inspired, using the Graduate Student Essay portal on our Submittable website.
 But first, read on, to get the rest of the story.

 Up to three essays will be chosen for publication in the June 2022 volume of Deep Wild Journal, and the authors will receive cash awards and five copies of the journal.
 Each essay will be read by at least two readers.
 Finalists will be judged by Deep Wild editors.

 Submissions must be made using your private email account from the college or university, or if you do not have such an account, inform us in the cover letter box on Submittable, The cover letter should also give your name, school affiliation, program of study, expected graduation date, and contact info (phone, email, permanent address).

 Essays must be submitted anonymously.
 This means your name should not appear either in within the file or in the file name.

 There is no fee to enter the contest.